 Let Your Hair Grow a Bit

-Try Not to TanIt is common knowledge to most clients that skin lightening has a chance of occurring after a session.
-What they don’t know is that this is usually due to not avoiding the sun and tanning salon in the weeks leading up to treatment.
-Darker skin pigments have a much higher chance to display lightening than a paler complexion.
+It is common knowledge to most clients that skin lightening can occur after a session.
+However, they don’t know that this is usually due to not avoiding the sun and tanning salon in the weeks leading up to treatment.
+In addition, darker skin pigments have a much higher chance of displaying lightning than a paler complexion.

-Though it might be tempting to wear what you find typical for a trip to town or lounging around the house, try and find clothes that leave the area you are targetting exposed.
+Though it might be tempting to wear what you find typical for a trip to town or lounging around the house, try and find clothes that will leave the area you are targetting exposed.
 Items such as shorts or a tank-top are ideal.
 Then, when it comes time to start the process, it will be easy to access all the needed areas without rolling or completely removing items.

-Don’t Bleach Your HairWhile having a lighter skin tone is better for laser hair removal, the same cannot be said about hair color.
+While having a lighter skin tone is better for laser hair removal, the same is not true about hair colour.
 The darker the undesirable hair is, the easier it will be for the laser to detect the melanin in the hair.
-However, it could be extremely difficult to get a full and effective treatment depending on the shade of hair.
+However, it could be tough to get a complete and effective treatment depending on the shade of hair.
 Therefore, do not bleach the hair follicle you will be targetting.
 Bleach removes the melanin from hair follicles and makes it almost impossible for laser hair removal to target the hair follicles.

 Check Your Medications

 Believe it or not, some medications can increase your risk of side effects during and after a session.
-These drugs are known as photosensitive medications; a type of medicine that reacts to UV rays.
+These drugs are known as photosensitive medications, a type of medicine that reacts to UV rays.

 While most prescribed drugs do not fall under this list, it is good to check and make sure any medication you take regularly or take before a session does not interfere.
 If you are not sure whether a particular medicine falls into this category, ask your doctor or check a list of dependable sources online.
 It is always better to be safe than face the consequences of potential side effects.